Mteixeira88/Clip-To-Cloud/README.md

 ## What is ClipTocloud

-ClipToCloud is a software that allows you to store all your copies in a customized clipboard all around your iOS devices.
+ClipToCloud is a software that allows you to store all your copies in a customised clipboard all around your iOS devices.
 You only need to use the normal ⌘+C shortcut on your laptop and you can access to it on all your iOS devices.

 ## We take security seriously